vsilaev/tascalate-instrument/README.md

        to net.tascalate.instrument.emitter;
 }
 ```
-I.e. annotate module with `@AllowDynamicClasses` and list all subclasses of `AbstractOpenPackage` as value; aditionally, open every target package to at least `net.tascalate.instrument.emitter` module.
+I.e. annotate the module with `@AllowDynamicClasses` and list all subclasses of `AbstractOpenPackage` as the value; aditionally, open every target package to at least `net.tascalate.instrument.emitter` module.
 It's mandatory to use `requires net.tascalate.instrument.emitter` here while we are using its classes already.
-The library user did it work to support defining class dynamically.
+The library user completed her work to support defining classes dynamically.

 Now let us see what Java Agent developer should do.
 Remember, that we have 2 different versions of the `ClassTransformer.transform` method?
 So agent developer should do the following, depending on the target Java version (pre-9 or post-9):
 ```java